 The property still needs to undergo regular checks by the town, which needs to be on top of the information in the event of an audit by the state’s Department of Environmental Protection

 Half of the North 40 has been designated for open space use, mainly for passive use as it is used today.
-Wellesley bought the property from Wellesley College for more than $35 million back in 2015.
+Wellesley College announced in late 2014 it was selling the property to the Town of Wellesley for more than $35 million and Town Meeting approved the purchase in 2015.

 The Wellesley Trails Committee includes more information on navigating the North 40.
 The committee recently rerouted the trail accessible near the corner of Turner Road and Weston Road, near the vernal pool boardwalk.